-The terms of 'constant' and 'variable' are considered in one section since these terms are very close in themselves.
+These two terms, constant and variable, are considered in one section since these terms are very close in themselves.

-Constant is a part of a program; an object that has a value.
+Part of a program, a constant is an object that has a value.

-The term of constant in a program is similar to the same term used in mathematical equations.
+A constant in a program is similar to a constant used in mathematical equations.
 It is an invariable value.
-To describe the nature of a constant used in an algorithmic language in as many details as possible, let us refer to well-known physical and mathematical constants.
+To describe the nature of a constant used in an algorithmic language in greater detail, let us refer to well-known physical and mathematical constants.

-The human race has discovered the constants, the values of which do not depend on us in any way.
-Those are, for example, in physics: free fall acceleration that is always equal to 9.8 m/s/s; in mathematics: Pi = 3.14.
-Constants of the kind cannot be considered similar to constants in an algorithmic language.
+The human race has discovered natural, universal constants, the values of which do not depend on us in any way.
+For example, in physics, free fall acceleration is always equal to 9.8 m/s/s; in mathematics, Pi = 3.14.
+Constants of the kind are different than constants in an algorithmic language.

 A constant (as a value) is placed by a programmer in the code at the stage of its creation.
 The constant is characterized only by its value, so the terms of 'constant' and 'the value of a constant' are full synonyms.